brpo01/terraform-module/terraform-module.md

 - Create a folder called networking and add these three files - main.tf, variables.tf & outputs.tf.

 - Move internetgateway.tf, natgateway.tf into the main.tf file in the compute folder.
-Also move the the VPC & subnets originally in the root folder into the networking folder.
+Also move the the VPC & subnets originally in the root main.tf into the networking folder.

 - Add outputs in the outputs.tf.
 We'll be referencing these outputs in the root main.tf file.